AckerlyXu/heima/articles/service-fabric/service-fabric-create-your-first-linux-application-with-csharp.md

   ![Service Fabric Yeoman generator for C#][sf-yeoman]

+>[!NOTE]
->[AZURE.NOTE] For more information about the options, see [Service Fabric programming model overview](/documentation/articles/service-fabric-choose-framework/).
+> For more information about the options, see [Service Fabric programming model overview](./service-fabric-choose-framework.md).

 ## Build the application